AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Update of the functional specifications

-Update the functional according to the reviewers' feedback and add of the new fresco.
+Update the functional according to the reviewers' feedback and add the new fresco.

 Done.